This homemade salsa verde recipe is a staple in every Mexican kitchen, and it needs to be in yours too.

 Fortunately, the one we're sharing today is already vegan!
-Salsa verde (or green sauce) is a tomatillo-based salsa different in taste and texture than salsa many North American's are accustomed to.
+Salsa verde is a tomatillo-based sauce (not to be confused with green tomato salsa).
+It's different in taste and texture than the salsa many North American's are accustomed to.

 This version of salsa is zesty, tangy, and spicy, but with a smoother consistency than salsa fresca or canned tomato salsa.

-This salsa verde will make all of the store-bought versions you normally eat taste bland and boring.
-You're going to be hooked once you start making your own!
+If you make this salsa verde, it will make all of the store-bought versions you normally eat taste bland and boring.
+Seriously, you're going to be hooked once you start making your own!

 This recipe is vegan, gluten-free, and can be made without oil.
-Plus, the best part is that it's extremely customizable.
+Plus, the best part is how customizable it is.

 More spice?
-Add in extra serrano chilies.
+Add in extra serrano chiles.
 You like it tangy?
 Add in another squeeze of lime.
 Too tangy?
 Add a pinch of sugar or agave.